Manuel de Alday y Aspée: Administrative work

-In 1780, Alday revitalized the building program associated with the Cathedral of Santiago de Chile, placing the program in the hands of the architect Joaquín Toesca.
+In 1780, Alday revitalized the building program associated with the Santiago Metropolitan Cathedral, placing the program in the hands of the architect Joaquín Toesca.
 Alday was also concerned with the building of new churches in South America, including the third church built in the Marian sanctuary of Andacollo as well as the completion and consecration of the principal church in Mendoza, Argentina, in 1760.

 Alday founded new parishes as he traveled across his extensive diocese, visiting, for example, Copiapó and Cuyo.
 He founded San Lázaro (1775) in the suburbs of Santiago, and parishes in more distant areas, such as Paredones (1765), Combarbalá (1757), Pelarco (1787) and Renca (1764).

 He organized a diocesan synod in 1763, hoping to enact clerical reforms and discuss the immoral customs of his flock.

 Theological work

 He received a good education, receiving a doctorate in Law at the University of San Marcos de Lima.
 He possessed one of the largest libraries in Chile during the colonial era of 2,058 volumes, which today is conserved in the Museum of Carmen de Maipú.
 He wrote various treatises and participated in a discussion on Probabilism, in the synod of Lima of 1772, in which he opposed this philosophy.
 He was a major participant in this synod.